nhoening/StoSim/doc/reference.rst

 .. _main_reference:

-Experiment configuration
+Main configuration
 ------------------------
-These are the settings you can make in ``simulation.conf`` or in subsimulation configurations (see :ref:`sub_example`).
+These are the settings you can make in ``nicessa.conf`` or in subsimulation configurations (see :ref:`sub_example`).

 meta